Rindrics/tagpr/README.md

 You can specify multiple version files by comma separated strings.

 ### tagpr.vPrefix
-Flag whether or not v-prefix is added to semver when git tagging. (e.g. v1.2.3 if true)
-This is only a tagging convention, not how it is described in the version file.
+Prefix to add to semver when git tagging. (e.g. v1.2.3 if 'v' is given) This is only a tagging convention, not how it is described in the version file.

 ### tagpr.changelog (Optional)